Tyrant: Lists of tyrants

 There are also numerous book titles which identify tyrants by name or circumstances.

 Among English rulers, several have been identified as tyrants by book title: John, King of England (who signed the Magna Carta), Henry VIII of England and Oliver Cromwell.

+Wallechinsky stated that all leaders were once tyrants in their own ways.
+Daniel Chirot noted that "The very essence of politics in agrarian civilizations was, by our contemporary democratic standards, tyrannical".

 Methods of obtaining and retaining power

 The path of a tyrant can appear easy and pleasant (for all but the aristocracy).
-A 20th-century historian said: Hence the road to power in Greece commercial cities was simple: to attack the aristocracy, defend the poor, and come to an understanding with the middle classes.
-Arrived at power, the dictator abolished debts, or confiscated large estates, taxed the rich to finance public works, or otherwise redistributed the overconcentrated wealth; and while attaching the masses to himself through such measures, he secured the support of the business community by promoting trade with state coinage and commercial treaties, and by raising the social prestige of the bourgeoisie.
+In 1939, Will Durant wrote: Hence the road to power in Greece commercial cities was simple: to attack the aristocracy, defend the poor, and come to an understanding with the middle classes.
+Arrived at power, the dictator abolished debts, or confiscated large estates, taxed the rich to finance public works, or otherwise redistributed the over-concentrated wealth; and while attaching the masses to himself through such measures, he secured the support of the business community by promoting trade with state coinage and commercial treaties, and by raising the social prestige of the bourgeoisie.
 Forced to depend upon popularity instead of hereditary power, the dictatorships for the most part kept out of war, supported religion, maintained order, promoted morality, favored the higher status of women, encouraged the arts, and lavished revenues upon the beautification of their cities.
 And they did all these things, in many cases, while preserving the forms of popular government, so that even under despotism the people learned the ways of liberty.
 When the dictatorship [of the tyrant] had served to destroy the aristocracy the people destroyed the dictatorship; and only a few changes were needed to make democracy of freemen a reality as well as a form.

-Ancient Greek philosophers (who were aristocrats) were far more critical in reporting the methods of tyrants.
-The justification for ousting a tyrant was absent from the historian's description but was central to the philosophers.

 Obtaining

 In the Republic, Plato stated: "The people have always some champion whom they set over them and nurse into greatness. [...]
 This and no other is the root from which a tyrant springs; when he first appears he is a protector".

-Tyrants either inherit the position from a previous ruler, rise up the ranks in the military/party or seize power as entrepreneurs.
-Early texts called only the entrepreneurs tyrants, distinguishing them from "bad kings".
-Such tyrants may act as renters, rather than owners, of the state.
+Tyrants either inherit the position from a previous ruler, rise up the ranks in the military/party or seize power as new men.

-The political methods of obtaining power were occasionally supplemented by theater or force.
+The political methods of obtaining power were occasionally supplemented by deceit or force.
 Peisistratus of Athens blamed self-inflicted wounds on enemies to justify a bodyguard which he used to seize power.
 He later appeared with a woman dressed as a goddess to suggest divine sanction of his rule.
 The third time he used mercenaries to seize and retain power.
+Dionysius of Syracuse seized power in a similar fashion, claiming that he had been the object of a plot by enemies in order to obtain an armed force around his person.